fgimian/fgimian.github.io/blog/content/post/why-crystal-is-my-next-language.md

 * The entire standard library is written in Crystal which makes it very easy to read when required
 * It offers a full object-oriented approach similar to Ruby (which includes real protected and private members)
 * Crystal uses static typing but also provides unions (ability to define a variable that can be of multiple types)
+* It offers the ability to develop DSLs similar to Ruby (which is something I've always been interested in)
 * Bindings to C libraries are fully native and written in Crystal (similar to ctypes in Python, only better)

 # Caveats